aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 ---
-title: "Mint NFTs with the Aptos SDKs"
+title: "Mint NFTs with the SDKs"
 slug: "your-first-nft"
 ---